Beginning of the main content.

 - RDC-4: No passengers: partly for baggage, partly for use by the Postal Service.

 - RDC-9 (also known as RDC-5): No controls and only one engine.
 This model was used to add passenger capacity.

 - RDCs 1 to 4 are equipped with two engines, which means that if necessary, they can still reach their destination with one working engine.

-- The VIA Rail RDCs (used primarily on the Victoria-Courtenay and the Sudbury-White River routes) are the only remaining RDCs in the world still providing regular service.
+- The VIA Rail RDCs (used primarily on the Sudbury-White River route) are the only remaining RDCs in the world still providing regular service.